 BBI-3000 is a highly selective, potentially safer and potent RXR retinoid currently under development for retinoid responsive skin conditions.
-While we believe there are several skin indications where a novel RXR retinoid agonist could be developed, we are currently focusing our development of BBI-3000 as a potential oral treatment for subjects with cutaneous t-cell lymphoma (CTCL), and are targeting the submission of an investigational new drug (IND) application in 2019, followed by a proof-of-concept study.
+While we believe there are several skin indications where a novel RXR retinoid agonist could be developed, we are currently focusing our development of BBI-3000 as a potential oral treatment for subjects with cutaneous t-cell lymphoma (CTCL), and are targeting the initiation of a proof-of-concept clinical study in late 2020.

 Oral rexinoid for cutaneous T-cell lymphoma